jaedle/mirror-to-gitea/README.md

 ## Description

-This script mirrors automatically the public repositories from a github-user or github-organization to your gitea server.
+This script mirrors automatically the repositories from a github-user or github-organization to your gitea server.
 It will - once started - create a mirrored repository under a given token for a gitea user fully automatically.

 Example: